 Have been trying to master Bogotá’s TransMilenio transportation system, which seems more difficult than imagined but I haven’t given up.
 The website is in Spanish (English version doesn’t seem to work very well) and the layout is confusing – at least to me.
 Went on an outing via TransMilenio today to Zona T and only got lost a few times.
-This is one explanation of the system on the Internet.
+The system is explained on the Internet.
 When I arrived at the station I plotted out – Museo Del Oro – it was closed which was the beginning of the drama.
 Instead I had to leave from San Victorino Station which involved a few connections and transfers.

 Somehow I made it to and back from Zona T relatively unscathed!
 The system moves millions of people each day.
 It’s extremely crowded and hectic but seems to work.
 There are buses that stop at every station along their route, express buses that go from one point to another, and those that bring commuters from residential areas to the main stations at no charge.

 Compared to central Bogota, Zona T is a different world – clean orderly streets with modern buildings, cafes, and restaurants.
 It’s a place to go when you need to escape the chaos and high density of central Bogota.